 - If YES, then question: Is your activity within the exploration, exploitation, or offshore processing phases?

-- If YES, you do not need to apply for a sea dumping permit at this time, although you may wish to consider your obligations for the future (note that other permits may still apply to your proposed activity e.g., Offshore Petroleum and Greenhouse Gas Storage Act 2006).
+- If YES, you do not need to apply for a sea dumping permit at this time, although you may wish to consider your obligations for the future (note that other approvals may still apply to your proposed activity e.g., Offshore Petroleum and Greenhouse Gas Storage Act 2006).

 - If NO, you may require a sea dumping permit.